• Skip to main content

 The Co-Ed Work League – Last Year

 Last year, our office league consisted of 12 teams.
 The judgmental men had moved on to other companies, leaving a great group of people who didn’t care about gender.
-We had a big draft party at my boss’ house, and everyone enjoyed themselves.
+We had a big draft party at my boss’s house, and everyone enjoyed themselves.

 How Some Women Have an Advantage in Fantasy Football